emmy-1/Electricity-Demand-Forecasting-with-Deep-Learning/README.md

 1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
 2. **ETL Pipelines**: Extracting, transforming, and loading data from source txt file into the Microsoft SQL warehouse.
 3. **Data Modeling**: Developing 2d Tensor(table) optimized for Deep learning.
+4. **Model building & training**: Build & Train a model (e.g., LSTM, GRU, Transformer) using historical Individual Household electricity consumption data from 2006–2010.
+5. **Evaluation**: Use metrics like MSE, RMSE, and MAE to assess performance.
+6. **Orchestration & Production**: Use Apache Airflow to manage the data pipeline (extract, preprocess, feed data, and store predictions).
+Please Visit for more detailed project plan:

 ---
 ## 🚀 Project Requirements